-In the project CRMS sites, water levels were consistently at or below the target in the dry years (2010 and 2011) and were generally above target in wetter years (2012, 2013, and 2015).
-This suggests that the weirs cannot efficiently remove large volumes of water from the project area under heavy rainfall conditions.
-In the project CRMS sites during 2008, water levels were in target 63.6% of the time but the project levee was also breached post Hurricane Ike to expedite upland drainage.
-The reference CRMS sites were in the target more often during the years 2006, 2008, and 2014; which correlate with two intentional levee breaches and a brief summer drought in 2014.
+In the project CRMS sites, water levels were consistently at or below the target in the dry years (2010, 2011, and 2018) and were generally above target in wetter years (2012, 2013, 2015, and 2016).
+This suggests that the project structure cannot efficiently remove large volumes of water from the project area under heavy rainfall conditions.
+In the project CRMS sites during 2008, water levels were in target 73.5% of the time but the project levee was also breached post Hurricane Ike to expedite upland drainage.
+The reference CRMS sites were in the target more often during the years 2006, 2008, and 2014; which correlate with two intentional levee breaches and a brief spring and summer drought in 2014.
 The reference CRMS sites were similar to the project CRMS sites in pattern but the reference sites were in target consistently more often than the project sites albeit not by a wide margin.
-As previously stated a plug in an oilfield canal just north of the weir in the project area was cut by the gravity drainage district at least four times; once for Hurricane Rita, for Hurricane Ike, and for at least two other large rain events.
+As previously stated, a plug in an oilfield canal just north of the weir in the project area was cut by the gravity drainage district at least four times: once for Hurricane Rita, for Hurricane Ike, and for at least two other large rain events.
+This was the impetus for the gravity drainage district (CDD) flood control structure built just to the north of the project structure which was finished in spring 2017.
 The Mermentau River reference recorder was generally in the target range of water level more often during dry years due to the tidal connectivity and cross sectional volume of the water bodies associated with this site; this however comes at the expense of saline waters regularly penetrating the contiguous marshes.
-This trend was radically reversed during the wet years of 2012-2015 when the river recorder was over target water level between 66% and 84% of the time (figure 10).
-Overall the trend in the project CRMS sites was very similar to the reference CRMS sites; with water levels at or above marsh elevation dominating the flooding regime.
-The Mermentau River reference recorder ME11-01R was substantially different from 2010-2015 indicating that the project and reference CRMS sites are hydrologically isolated from the river.
+This trend was radically reversed during the wet years of 2012-2015 when the river recorder was over target water level between 75% and 95% of the time (figure 10).
+Overall the trend in the project CRMS sites was very similar to the reference CRMS sites, with water levels at or above marsh elevation dominating the flooding regime.
+The Mermentau River reference recorder ME11-01R was substantially different indicating that the project and reference CRMS sites are hydrologically isolated from the river.
 This coincides with several instances of intentional levee breaching during this period which indicates that during intense rainfall events the cross sectional area of the drainage features is not sufficient to remove excess runoff.
-If these breaches had not occurred there would have been larger differences between the project CRMS sites and the Mermentau River.
+If these breaches had not occurred there would have been larger differences between the project CRMS sites and the Mermentau River, as will likely be the case in the future now that the new non project flood control features are complete.

 Figure 8.
-Monthly mean water levels in the project CRMS sites (CRMS2493 and CRMS0624), reference CRMS sites (CRMS0605 and CRMS0583) and the Mermentau River reference recorder (ME11-01R), the three locations generally track similarly to one another except during extreme events.
+Monthly mean water levels in the project CRMS sites (CRMS2493 and CRMS0624), reference CRMS sites (CRMS0605 and CRMS0583) and the Mermentau River reference recorder (ME11-01R).
+The three locations generally track similarly to one another except during extreme events.
 The 2011 drought shows the hydraulic separation of the project and reference marsh from the Mermentau River as water levels in the project marsh dropped below -1.0 ft. while the river remained above zero.